Skip to content

 -d '{

-"url": "https://your-domain.com/webhook/telegram/demo/default",
+"url": "https://your-domain.com/v1/messaging/ingress/messaging-telegram/demo/default",

-"allowed_updates": ["message", "callback_query"]
+"allowed_updates": ["message", "callback_query"],

 }'